Mounting a USB drive can become a real headache and maybe a waste of time, especially if you are new on Raspberry Pi and Linux commands.

 Fdisk is a tool to manage disks on Linux.

-We’ll use it to display all disks and find your USB drive.
+We’ll use it to display all disks and find your USB drive (full tutorial here).

 Start with this command:sudo fdisk -l

-At the end of the displaying lines, you should get something like this:
+At the end of the command output, you should get something like this:

-- First thing, be sure you’re checking the disk you want to mount
+- First, be sure you’re checking the disk you want to mount

-Mainly check the size of the drive to know if this is the good one (in this case I plugged a 8Go USB key, so I’m sure it is this one)
+Mainly check the size of the drive, to know if this is the good one (in this case I plugged an 8Go USB key, so I’m sure it is this one).

-If not sure, unplug it and run the command again to see which one disappear 🙂 - Then remember two things:
+If not sure, unplug it and run the command again to see which one disappears. - Then remember two things:

 UUID

-Another information that could help us later is the UUID.
+Another piece of information that could help us later is the UUID.

-When you format a disk, the system assign an ID to the disk.
+When you format a disk, the system assigns an ID to the disk.

 We call this the UUID.
-This allows us to know this a known drive and do something specific when you plug it on your Raspberry Pi.
+This allows us to know it is a known drive and to do something specific when you plug it into your Raspberry Pi.

 To get this UUID, run this command:sudo ls -l /dev/disk/by-uuid/